MicrosoftDocs/linux/docs/packages.md

 See [packages.microsoft.com](https://packages.microsoft.com/) find the list of supported Linux distributions and versions.

+## License terms

+Packages in the Linux software repositories are subject to the license terms located in the packages.
+Please read the license terms prior to using the package.
+Your installation and use of the package constitutes your acceptance of these terms.
+If you do not agree with the license terms, do not use the package.

 ## How to file an issue, request a feature, or report a security vulnerability

 We want to ensure that our Linux customers are well-supported.
 The following communication channels are available to users of the PMC service: